 The US IR-1 visa in Thailand allows an American citizen to sponsor his Thai wife for permanent residency in the United States.
 For those Thai-American couples who have been married for more than two years, you can now apply for a US IR-1 visa.
 Once your Thai spouse enters the United States holding the US IR1 visa, she becomes a permanent resident automatically.
 If your spouse is from Thailand and you both got married in Thailand, she should apply for the US IR-1 visa from Thailand.

 The whole process of applying for the IR1 visa takes approximately one year.
 Once the US IR-1 visa is approved, your Thai spouse can then enter the United States.
 She is allowed to seek employment or pursue an education in the country.
 The green card will be mailed to your address in the US within a month or a few.
-Note that this is not the CR1 visa from Thailand.
+Note that this is note the CR1 visa process or the K3 spouse visa.
+There are a number of other options as well for obtaining a US visa for your Thai wife.

 Starting off the IR1 visa application process you would need to fill up and submit Form I-130 which is also known as Petition for Alien Relative.
 Then you will have to send the I-130 petition documents to the USCIS for processing.
 If in Thailand, you may file the I-130 petition with the US Embassy in Bangkok.
 See to it that you keep copies of all required document that goes with the I-130.
 This as you may have to use them later on in the visa application process.
 Once the USCIS receives your I-130 they will then send you Form I-797.
 This confirms that they are currently processing your petition.